genome/docker-copynum/README.md

 # docker-copynum
-Docker container with the necessary tools for copy number analysis
+Docker container with the necessary tools for copy number analysis workflow